How to Write Better Press Release

 1) First Impressions Count Your headline, summary and first paragraph are the first things viewers would notice, so with only a few seconds to capture your readers’ attention, make sure you’re able to clearly convey the main gist of the news.
 A cursory glance is all it takes to discern whether a piece of news is written professionally.
 Start strong.
 Your headline and first paragraph should tell the story.
 The rest of your press release should provide the detail.
 You have a matter of seconds to grab your readers’ attention.
 Do not blow it with a weak opening.

 2) Who Are You?
 Let people know who you are to build the credibility of your release and simultaneously promote your name and brand online.
-Viewers often empathize more easily if they know that the source of information is human, and not letting viewers know who you are creates an unwanted “distrust” and you may lose the promotional value your press release can provide in the process.
+Viewers often empathize more easily if they know that the source of information is human, and not letting viewers know who you create an unwanted “distrust” and you may lose the promotional value your press release can provide in the process.

 3) Choose the Right Words – Clarity, Concision and Connection If your release contains the typical promotional sales letter hype, slang, excessive exclamation points, jargon or direct address, anyone would be able to tell that it’s more of an advertisement than a factual press release.
 Generally, the best way to communicate your news is to use plain, simple English that is appropriate for any target audience.
 Even though some jargon is required to optimize your news release for online search, it greatly limits viewership.
 A press release is written best when it first takes into account the readers’ interest.
 It is easy to say too much in a press release.
 The longer you ramble on the less likely you will be able to hold the attention of the person reading it.
 Get to the point.
 Use only enough words to tell your story.
 The opening paragraph must feature the NEW news.
 When writing your press release get to what is new and exciting FIRST.
 Avoid using unnecessary adjectives, flowery language, or redundant expressions.
 If you can tell your story with fewer words, do it.
 Wordiness distracts from your story.
 Make each word count.